Cantex Mine Development (CVE:CD) Trading 61.9% Higher – What’s Next?

 Cantex Mine Development Corp.
-(CVE:CD – Get Free Report) shares rose 61.9% on Tuesday .
-The company traded as high as C$0.18 and last traded at C$0.17.
-Approximately 553,549 shares were traded during mid-day trading, an increase of 465% from the average daily volume of 97,891 shares.
+(CVE:CD – Get Free Report)’s stock price traded up 61.9% during mid-day trading on Tuesday .
+The stock traded as high as C$0.18 and last traded at C$0.17.
+553,549 shares traded hands during mid-day trading, an increase of 465% from the average session volume of 97,891 shares.
 The stock had previously closed at C$0.11.

 Cantex Mine Development Price Performance